Wartem/flask-vite-systemd-generator/README.md

 # Flask-Vite-Systemd-Generator

 A project generator and management system that creates a Flask backend with React frontend (powered by Vite), complete with systemd service integration.
-Designed for Linux environments and lightweight enough to run smoothly on Raspberry Pi, this tool automates the setup process from development to basic system service deployment.
+Designed for Linux environments and lightweight enough to run smoothly on Raspberry Pi, this tool automates the setup process from development to system service deployment.

 ## Overview